- Latin America

 Which city and country did you decide to teach English in and why?

-I am teaching English in Hong Kong, I love the city life, & my Dad lives here.
+I am teaching English in Hong Kong, I love the city life, and my dad lives here.

 How long have you been in this country and how long do you plan to stay?